That only means one thing on this radio program, and that is all things simple man Bill O'Reilly.

 I'm just waiting for Biden's next balloon.

-I'm gonna shoot that thing right down.
+I'm going to shoot that thing right down.

-Why why would we need a sidewinder missile?
+Why would we need a Sidewinder missile?

 I got it, Biden.

-Anyway, Mantis X is used by the Marine Corps, the Army, Special Forces, basically military grade technology, and you're getting it at a very affordable price.
+Anyway, Mantis X is used by the Marine Corps, the Army, Special Forces, basically military-grade technology, and you're getting it at a very affordable price.

 Mantis X will improve your shooting dramatically.